 Subject to operator’s policies, a 5G system with satellite access supporting S&F Satellite operation shall be able to allow the operator or a trusted 3rd party to apply, on a per UE and/or satellite basis, an S&F data storage quota.

-A 5G system with satellite access supporting S&F Satellite operation shall be able to support a mechanism to configure and provision specific required QoS and policies for UE’s data subject to store and forward operation (e.g. forwarding priority, acknowledgment policy).
+Subject to regulatory requirements and operator’s policy, a 5G system with satellite access supporting S&F Satellite operation shall be able to support a mechanism to configure and provision specific store and forward QoS and policies for a UE (e.g. forwarding priority, acknowledgment policy).

 A 5G system with satellite access supporting S&F Satellite operation shall be able to provide related information (e.g. estimated delivery time to the authorised 3rd party) to an authorized UE.